 Do you recall Ubuntu Light?

-It was a way for OEMs to add extra value to their Windows devices and differentiate themselves from competitors.
+Ubuntu Light gave OEMs a cheap way add extra value to their Windows devices and differentiate themselves from competitors in the same stroke.

-It was a way for users to dip their toes into Ubuntu rather than drown at the deep end.
+Ubuntu Light let users dip their toes into the world of Ubuntu rather than drown at the deep end.

 OEMs, however, were more cautious.
-Return rates for early Linux-powered Netbooks was incredibly high.
-Joe Consumer did not seem willing to trade the familiarity of the Windows desktop for a device that performed better.
+Return rates for early Linux-powered Netbooks were, we’re told, incredibly high.
+Joe Consumer was simply unwilling to trade the familiarity of the Windows desktop for a device that performed better and was cheaper.

-And so came a compromise.
+So came the compromise.
 So came Ubuntu Light.

 “Instant-on, dual boot installations are a new frontier for us.
 Over the past two years we have made great leaps forward as a first class option for PC OEM’s, who today ship millions of PC’s around the world with Ubuntu pre-installed.